amplience/dc-content-managed-pwa-nextjs/README.md

 Relevant preview documentation can be found [here](https://docs.amplience.net/planning/previewingcontent.html).

-Now you can create your marketing calendar with Campaigns (Events), Time based content drops (Editions) and choose where content is going to go at that time (Slots) with the abiliy to preview you content before it is published and schedule to automatically deploy.
+Now you can create your marketing calendar with Campaigns (Events), Time based content drops (Editions) and choose where content is going to go at that time (Slots) with the abiliy to preview your content before it is published and schedule to automatically deploy.

 Typical flow:
 1. Create Event (Campaign)